keller-mark/blog/2025-09-29-thoughts-on-ai.md

 🚧 work in progress; some sections more complete than others

+_I like to think about this blog post as externalizing my thoughts on AI to free up space in my brain to think about other topics_

 ## What does it mean to be "fluent in AI"?

 I recently attended a career fair panel in which four high-up executives in big pharma companies discussed hiring for R&D positions.